ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 Publishers are RECOMMENDED to follow operational best practice when hosting API Catalog(s), including but not limited to:

-* Health.
+* Availability.
 The Publisher SHOULD monitor availability of the API Catalog, and consider alternate means to resolve requests to /.well-known/api-catalog during planned downtime of hosts.
 * Performance.
 Although the performance of APIs listed in an API